-- 9.6 The FAA will forward two copies of the Operations Specifications with a cover letter requesting the AMO to have the appropriate official sign and return a copy to the FAA Frankfurt IFO by e-mail or fax. - 10.
+- 9.6 The FAA will forward two copies of the Operations Specifications with a cover letter requesting the AMO to have the appropriate official sign and return a copy to the FAA by e-mail. - 10.
 Applicant Action.
-The AMO will sign and date the operation specifications and return a signed copy to the FAA Frankfurt IFO. - 11.
+The AMO will sign and date the operation specifications and return a signed copy to the FAA. - 11.
 FAA Action.
-Provide AA with a signed copy of the operations specification and the certificate.
+Provide AA with a signed copy of the operations specifications and the Air Agency Certificate.